Maryland Medicaid Pharmacy Program changes are effective January 1. Please see the Preferred Drug List for the latest information.

-The Medicaid program notified the MPS that it now allows Ordering, Referring, and Prescribing (ORP) provider enrollment for those who contract privately with patients.
+The Medicaid program notified the MPS that Ordering, Referring, and Prescribing (ORP) provider enrollment is available for those who contract privately with patients.
 This is instead of enrolling as a rendering provider (and accepting Medicaid contract terms).
-The ORP option accommodates psychiatrists who have private pay arrangements with patients while Medicaid pays for the prescriptions they order.
-This new option is somewhat similar to opting out of Medicare but, according to Medicaid Provider Services, there is no 2-year minimum requirement, i.e. someone can sign up for ORP one week and then change to a provider the next week.
+The ORP option accommodates psychiatrists who have private pay arrangements with patients while Medicaid pays for prescriptions.
+This is somewhat similar to opting out of Medicare but, according to Medicaid Provider Services, there is no 2-year minimum requirement, e.g. someone can sign up as ORP one week and then change to a provider the next.
 A signed written agreement with the patient would be best practice.

-You must enroll as an ORP (or as one of the rendering provider options) for prescriptions to be paid by Medicaid after October 1, 2019.
-If you have not enrolled, payment for prescriptions will be rejected at the pharmacy.
+Providers must enroll as ORP (or as one of the rendering provider options) for prescriptions to be paid by Medicaid.
+Once this requirement is fully implemented, if you have not enrolled, payment for prescriptions will be rejected at the pharmacy.
 This requirement is due to Section 6401 of the Affordable Care Act and Code of Federal Regulations section 42 CFR § 455.410(b), which prohibits state Medicaid agencies from reimbursing for ordered, referred, or prescribed services when the ORP practitioner is not enrolled in the state Medicaid program.

-There is some screening with the ORP enrollment at health.maryland.gov/eprep.
-For example, a current medical license is required, as for enrolling as a provider, but there is no provider agreement and no contractual relationship with Medicaid.
+Begin ORP enrollment at health.maryland.gov/eprep.
+There is some screening; for example, a current medical license is required, as for enrolling as a provider, but there is no provider agreement and no contractual relationship with Medicaid.
 The ePREP process may be confusing so there are webinars (under “Past Webinars,” see links to slides and recording for “ePREP for Ordering/Referring/Prescribing (ORP) Providers”) and other online resources.
 Enrollment instructions help get into the portal on the correct path, but continue as appropriate to your situation.
 The rest of the steps depend somewhat how you complete the form.

 Should that be insufficient, personal assistance with ORP enrollment is available – please email Brenda Logan at firstname.lastname@example.org to request an appointment.
 A minimum of one hour is recommended, especially if online materials and the webinar have not already been viewed.